-David Amess: To ask the Secretary of State for Health, what plans his Department has to introduce a universal vaccination for hepatitis B.
+David Amess: To ask the Secretary of State for Health, what steps the Government is taking to improve the detection of hepatitis B and C.

 David Amess: I congratulate the hon.
 Member for Poplar and Limehouse (Jim Fitzpatrick) on securing this debate.
 He has real expertise in this area.
 He was a first-class Fire Minister, as indeed was the right hon.
 Member for Knowsley (Mr Howarth), who is sitting next to him.
 I also pay tribute to the hon.
 Member for Hammersmith (Andy Slaughter), for whom this was a constituency issue in 2016, and he has...

 David Amess: I hope that the House will unite in the view that we cannot compromise on safety, and I very much agree with the hon.
 Lady’s point, which I hope my hon.
 Friend the Minister will take on board.
 As the hon.
 Member for Poplar and Limehouse said, it is simply not good enough for these products to go unchecked for years in socially rented properties.
 The hon.
 Member for Hammersmith told the...

 David Amess: Will my right hon.
 Friend find time for a debate on the provision of support in our schools for children who suffer from diabetes?
 Diabetes UK fully understands the challenges that our schools face, but it thinks that further training should be given to the staff who are charged with giving that support.

 David Amess: To ask Mr Chancellor of the Exchequer, what steps he is taking to reduce couple penalties for people on universal credit or in receipt of tax credits.

 David Amess: To ask Mr Chancellor of the Exchequer, what steps he is taking to increase the take-up of the marriage allowance.